 - Discounted combination deal

 Triggering the flowering stage

 Regardless of the latitude you live in, you can trigger the flowering stage at any time during the summer by covering the plants for a portion of each day so that the “night” period is lengthened.
 For example, if dusk is at 8:00 p.m., the garden needs to remain enshrouded in darkness until 8:00 a.m. the next morning.
 With an opaque cover over the garden during the 12-hour dark period, the plants will only receive 12 hours of light every day and will thus be triggered into flowering.

 Know the perfect time to reap your cannabis plants with my free mini harvesting guide!

 Around week six of flowering, you will begin to notice that the buds are becoming more odoriferous by the day.
 The non-pollinated flowers are starting to mature, and, in two or three weeks, the flowers will be ripe and ready.
 This can be observed when the stigma dries, the ovary swells, and the capitate trichomes swell with resin and fluoresce.
 Buds that get the most light will ripen first in most cases.
 Remove them but leave the unripe buds to continue ripening.
 They will be ready within 10 days.

 In many areas, outdoor growing must stay discrete.
-The best way to do this is focusing on finding a private spot.
+The best way to do this is to focus on finding a private spot.
 It should have access to water and at least six hours of direct sun each day.
 If using your backyard, install a tall privacy fence and keep dogs in your yard.
 The dogs will keep cats and rodents away.